airs-cuhk/airspeed/README.md

 # AIRSPEED: An Open-source Universal Data Production Platform for Embodied Artificial Intelligence
 The paper will coming soon.

-Welcome to AIRSPEED GitLab page!
+Welcome to AIRSPEED GitHub page!

 ## Table of Contents
 1. [Introduction](#introduction)